YukiAtsusaka/logical/README.md

     + M quantifies how safely minority candidates secure their descriptive representation relative to their white counterparts

+The logical model can answer various questions that researchers and practicioners are often interested in redistricting and voting rights cases, including:

+- Do minority voters have a viable chance of electing their candidate of choice in about 25\% minority (*influence*) districts?
+- Does changing the percentage of minority voters from A (less than 50) to B (over 50) significantly increases the probability that minority candidates emerge?
+- What percentage of minority voters is sufficient for a given district to enable minority voters to elect their co-ethnic candidates?
+- Where is the "sweet spot" -- the point at which the probability of minority candidates becomes high enough with the minimum percentage of minority voters?
+- Does a given district plan have more minority voters than necessary to elect minority candidates, leading to a potential vote dilution?
+- How many minority representatives are likely to be elected under a given district plan?

+This README file explains how to apply the logical model to answer these questions in specific contexts via this R package.

 <br/>

 <details>
 <summary>Cite this software✒️</summary>